ayplam/plotly-roc/README.md

 ### Plotly ROC

 Creates interactive ROC or precision-recall curves to simplify evaluation and choose appropriate thresholds.
-It uses plotly for all graphs and tooltip interactions.
+Wrapper on top of plotly for all graphs and tooltip interactions.

 ### Requirements
 * Python 3.6 or higher
+* plotly
 * pandas
-* plotly

 ### Installation
 ```